readthedocs/blog/state-of-the-docs-2015.rst

 We're still humbled by the project's success, and the important role it continues to play for old and new users alike.

-This growth has been occasionally difficult to manage, especially when there hasn't been focused support given back to the community.
+This growth was becomming difficult to manage without focused support given back to the community.
 Though the project has always had core maintainers, for Read the Docs to continue growing as a community resource, we knew it required dedicated attention.

 This is the reason why, in August of last year, Eric and I set out to create a company around Read the Docs -- another significant bookmark in Read the Docs' history.
+We planned to build the company to fund the ongoing support efforts of the community site and to help accelerate its growth.
 At this time last year, we had just formed Read the Docs, Inc, we were fresh into the `PIE accelerator program <pie_>`_, and we were planning how to bring our documentation values to companies that weren't open source.

 .. _bday: http://ericholscher.com/blog/2010/aug/16/announcing-read-docs/
 .. _pie: http://piepdx.com